Before installing the Bold Checkout app, please ensure your commercetools site and storefront are created.

 Add a Logo

-Adding a logo to your checkout will replace the text with your store's name at the top of it.
+Adding a logo to your checkout will replace the text with your store's name at the top of the checkout.

-To add a logo in Bold Checkout, please follow these steps:
+To add a logo into the Bold Checkout, please follow the steps below.

 - From within Bold Checkout, select Settings > General Settings.